gfhcs/ccsltsnp2013/README.txt

 It has been designed for compatibility with the Concurrent Programming Cource 2013 at Saarland University.

 	TODO: What is needed to run this, how to run this.

+	quit()

+		Exits the program and closes Moscow ML.

 CCS: The following procedures are to be used for conversions from string to expression and vice versa.
 They also handle bindings: